How does a heat pump work in winter?

 Is it worth getting a cover for your heat pump in winter

-A heat pump cover is intended to protect your device from snow and other winter elements.
-However, in the UK there is not enough snow for this to be a true concern.
 If you do live in a snowy climate, you may want to consider installing a custom-built cover that is specifically designed for heat pumps, otherwise you could inadvertently block the airflow.
-Alternatively, one could raise the heat pump off the ground, to add some clearance from the snow.
+Alternatively, inform your installers and they will raise the heat pump off the ground to add some clearance from the snow.

 How to make a heat pump more efficient in winter